MarquezProject/marquez/README.md

   <img src="./web/docs/demo.gif">
 </p>

-The Marquez [API](https://marquezproject.github.io/marquez/openapi.html) provides a simple way to collect dataset and job metadata.
+Marquez provides a simple way to collect and view _dataset_ and _job_ metadata.
 The easiest way to get up and running is with Docker.
 From the base of the Marquez repository run:

 ```
 $ ./docker/up.sh